-The Orchard has it's roots in startup culture, so the design focus had always been on agility and features, at the expense of a heavy load of technical and design debt.
-I reverse engineered a consistent, flexible, modular design system and worked with a team of designers to implement it throughout a large legacy software system and multiple sub‑branded properties.
+The Orchard's design focus had always been on agility and features at the expense of a heavy load of technical and design debt.
+In particular, I was agitated that the home page of the app had no less than 8 different sans-serif fonts.
+I reverse-engineered a consistent, flexible, modular design system and worked with a team of designers to implement it throughout a large legacy software system and multiple sub‑branded properties.

 Air Mediaworks is a funding source for local public TV and Radio Stations to make interactive stories.
 I created a site to showcase the year's funded projects and lead in the potential visitors.